 What Tech Gear Should I Take?

-Before starting the Camino Frances, I wrote about the tech gear I was planning to take, and why.
-After I finished, my full Camino packing list included a lengthy section on technology and how well it all worked.
-I’ve updated the packing list after every subsequent Camino.
+After I finished the Camino Frances, I wrote up a Camino packing list that included a lengthy section on technology and how well it all worked.
+I’ve updated that packing list after every subsequent Camino.

-You’ll get much more detail from those two pieces, but in brief, this is what I’d suggest.
+You’ll get much more detail from that article, but in brief, this is what I’d suggest in the way of tech gear for the Camino.
 As with everything else in your bag, less is more, so feel free to cut down even more than I did.

 - A smartphone, ideally unlocked.

 - A USB charger that plugs into the wall, ideally with multiple sockets

 - One long charging cable for your phone, plus shorter versions of any other cables you need

 - Some way of measuring the distance you’ve walked: a GPS-enabled watch, a Fitbit, or in a pinch, apps on your phone

 Will I Be Able to Find Wi-Fi and Cell Signal?